-(see Table 2).
-Such a pseudo-NB image recovers $\sim 80\%$ of the total flux revealed by the 3D-extraction, resulting in an apparent slightly smaller projected linear size of the nebula (about 6.5 arcsec in RA and 7 arcsec in DEC, respectively 42 pkpc and 45 pkpc at this redshift; see Appendix C).
-For a consistent comparison with previous works, and to accurately characterize the noise and SB limits, we used the pseudo-NB image instead of the 3D optimally-extracted image to extract the circularly averaged surface brightness profile of the Ly $\alpha$ nebula, described in the next paragraph.

-3.1 Surface brightness profile

-We computed the circularly averaged SB profile of the Ly $\alpha$ nebula surrounding J1605-0112, at z = 4.92, by using the pseudo-NB image of Ly $\alpha$ , extracted as discussed above.
-The resulting profile, as a function of projected physical distance from the quasar, is presented in Fig. 3a (blue dots), where the expected 2- $\sigma$ gaussian SB limit for each aperture is also shown (grey shaded area).
-To avoid the cosmological SB dimming effect and facilitate comparisons with similar objects at different redshifts, we computed the circularly averaged SB profile in units of SB× $(1+z)^4$ , i.e., cosmologically invariant brightnesses.
-The resulting profile is shown in Fig. 4a, where the redshift of the quasar, z = 4.92, has been used as scaling value.
-Along with our results we also show the averaged profiles of two samples of quasars at redshift $z \sim 3-4$ (the mean redshift is $z\sim 3.2$ in both samples) by Borisova et al. (2016) and Arrigoni-Battaia et al. (in preparation) (violet and red solid lines respectively).
-Also these profiles are reported in cosmologically invariant SB units, using the mean redshift
+42 and 45 pkpc at this redshift; see Appendix C).
+For a consistent comparison with previous works, and to accurately characterize the noise and SB limits, we used the pseudo-NB image instead of the 3D optimally extracted image to extract the circularly averaged SB profile of the Ly α nebula, described in the next paragraph.
+3.1 Surface brightness profile We computed the circularly averaged SB profile of the Ly α nebula surrounding J1605-0112, at z=4.92, by using the pseudo-NB image of Ly α , extracted as discussed above.
+The resulting profile, as a function of projected physical distance from the quasar, is presented in Fig. 3(a) (blue dots), where the expected 2σ Gaussian SB limit for each aperture is also shown (grey shaded area).
+To avoid the cosmological SB dimming effect and facilitate comparisons with similar objects at different redshifts, we computed the circularly averaged SB profile in units of SB× $(1+z)^4$, i.e. cosmologically invariant brightnesses.
+The resulting profile is shown in Fig. 4(a), where the redshift of the quasar, z=4.92, has been used as scaling value.
+Along with our results we also show the averaged profiles of two samples of quasars at redshift $z \sim 3-4$ (the mean redshift is $z \sim 3.2$ in both samples) by Borisova et al. (2016) and Arrigoni-Battaia et al. (in preparation) (violet and red solid lines, respectively).
+Also these profiles are reported in cosmologically ^bMaximum spectral width obtained from the 3D-mask, and used for the pseudo-NB image.